 Columbus Remote Desktop is a free Windows Remote Desktop alternative which supports remote display resizing.
 Windows Remote Desktop, the one that comes built-in by default in Windows, doesn’t support guest display resize.
 When resizing the window where remote desktop is displayed, you’ll see scroll bars around the edges, if you decrease the size of the display too much that is.

 Screenshot down below shows us the login window of this free Windows Remote Desktop alternative.
 On the left you can setup connections to remote desktops to which you need to connect.
-Notice the drop down selection at the end where you are able to select what kind of resolution is gonna be used for the display and especially notice the Scale to Window Size option that’s gonna be changing the remote display as you’re resizing windows.
+Notice the drop-down selection at the end where you are able to select what kind of resolution is going to be used for the display and especially notice the Scale to Window Size option that’s going to be changing the remote display as you’re resizing windows.

 To use Columbus you’ll have to upgrade .NET framework to 4.5 version, at least.
 Otherwise you will not be able to install it.
 When it comes to functionality, everything’s the same to Windows Remote Desktop, same setup is required, same protocols are used, connections are made via network connection, etc.